Leody Taveras Player Props: Rangers vs. Mariners

-Leody Taveras (.514 slugging percentage in past 10 games, including four extra-base hits) and the Texas Rangers battle the Seattle Mariners at Globe Life Field Saturday at 4:05 PM ET.
+The Texas Rangers, including Leody Taveras and his .564 slugging percentage in past 10 games, including five extra-base hits but no home run), take on starting pitcher Bryce Miller and the Seattle Mariners at Globe Life Field, Sunday at 2:35 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Mariners.
+He collected three RBI (going 2-for-5 with a home run) in his most recent game against the Mariners.

 Leody Taveras Game Info & Props vs. the Mariners